bandaru5UB/fetch-data-pipeline/README.md

 Secrets Management: Use a secure secrets management system like HashiCorp Vault or AWS Secrets Manager to handle sensitive data such as API keys, database credentials, and other configurations.
 Security: Implement network security measures like VPC, security groups, and network policies.
 Use TLS encryption for data in transit and encrypt data at rest.
 Regularly update and patch dependencies and containers to mitigate security vulnerabilities.

-2. What other components would you want to add to make this production ready?
+2.What other components would you want to add to make this production ready?

 Additional Components: